Sbcdn/drasil/local/README.md

 This command will delete a current cluster if existing and setup a new one from scratch, it will not install and also not build the images.
 Note that it can take a moment until all pods are operational and they might crash until the cluster is fully ready (usually ~1 min).
-You will release this on the "geri" service which expects a certain key exists in the redis database, oura will create those keys automatically but it might take a moment.
-As soon the keys are existing "geri" is expected to run smoothly.
+You will realise this on the "geri" service which expects the "transactions" stream to exist which needs to be provided by Oura in the redis database, it might take a minute.

 ## Build new Docker Images